Noise Nuisance Map for the Ford Amphitheater in Colorado Springs

 3 - High nuisance.
 Very noticeable.
 Strong noise.

-D. Enter optional sound DECIBEL levels dB(A) outdoor and/or indoor.
+D. Enter optional measured DECIBEL levels dB(A) outdoor and/or indoor.

-E. Enter optional DETAILS such as a the nuisance caused, date, name of show, wind, clouds, elevation or any other information.
-Elevation can be useful due to local topography.
-Mention sound meter or phone app details when submittimg sound decibel numbers.
+E. Enter optional DETAILS such as a the nuisance caused, date, name of show, wind, clouds, or any other information.
+Mention sound meter or phone app when submittimg sound decibel numbers.
+Mention your neighborhood or location, especially those outside city limits.
+Focus on your noise issue and please avoid political commentary or personal attacks.

 NOTE: Only your Lat/Long coordinates and OUTSIDE/INSIDE nuisance scores are required on the form.
 All other information is optional.
-Your noise report will show up on the Latest Map when you click on the RELOAD NOISE MAP button above.
+Your noise report will show up on the Latest Map when you REFRESH THE MAP covering today's date.

-Keep a record of the exact Lat/Long coordinates entered on the form because you will need them to Delete or Edit a noise report using the DELETE form below.
+IMPORTANT: Keep a record of the exact Lat/Long coordinate numbers entered on the form because you will need them to Delete and Edit your noise report using the DELETE form below.
+Write them down, print, or save a screenshot or photo.

-Find my Lat/Long on a MAP using a PC or iPad.
+Find my Lat/Long on another website using a PC or iPad.

 . . .